Public Home | Plus Home | Main Lessons | Tantra Lessons | Public Forum | Plus Forum | Books-eBooks-AudioBooks

 Topic Paths | Site Search | Training-Retreats | Testimonials | AYP Survey | Interviews | Illustrations/Videos | Downloads | Contact

 Note: For the Original Internet Lessons with additions, see the AYP Easy Lessons Books.
 For the Expanded and Interactive Internet Lessons, AYP Online Books, Audiobooks and more, see AYP Plus.

-Lesson 334 - Advaita (non-duality), Free Will
+Lesson 334 - Advaita (non-duality), Free Will and Karma (Audio)

-New Members: It is recommended you read from the beginning of the web archive, as previous lessons are prerequisite to this one.
+New Visitors: It is recommended you read from the beginning of the archive, as previous lessons are prerequisite to this one.
 The first lesson is, "Why This Discussion?"

 "Who is it that chooses?"

 It is easy for me to quickly snap to the answer of "it is the silent awareness that chooses" but is it really?
 Perhaps it is when I am not identified with "myself" or "my ego" and am abiding in that inner silent awareness but that is definitely not 24/7 in anyway yet for me.
 So in these times when I am NOT feeling myself to be the silent witness, I assume it is my "ego" that is making the decisions right?
 Well, again I am not so sure here either.
 To me this brings in the topic of Free Will.
 And whether or not it really exists.
 Or to what degree.